 Table of Contents

-Druid is an open-source analytics data store designed for real-time exploratory queries on large-scale data sets (100’s of Billions entries, 100’s TB data).
-Druid provides for cost-effective and always-on realtime data ingestion and arbitrary data exploration.
+Druid is an open-source analytics data store designed for real-time exploratory queries on large-scale data sets (trillions of events, petabytes of data).
+Druid provides cost-effective and always-on realtime data ingestion and arbitrary data exploration.

 - Designed for Analytics - Druid is built for exploratory analytics for OLAP workflows.
 It supports a variety of filters, aggregators and query types and provides a framework for plugging in new functionality.
 Users have leveraged Druid’s infrastructure to develop features such as top K queries and histograms.